Product Agility in A Nutshell

 Source: Gen P New Generation of Project Owners Who Care About Customers, Jonna Tivig and Peter Monkhouse, 2019, page 38

-Today, organizations are facing many challenges.
-Technology is changing expediently, competition is coming from all over the world, the supply chain is being disrupted by world events and pandemics, just to name a few.
-To survive, organizations need to think about product agility.
+Today, organizations are facing many challenges regarding agile product management.
+Technology is changing expediently, competition is coming from all over the world.
+Because the supply chain is being disrupted by world events and pandemics, just to name a few.
+So, in order to survive, organizations need to think about product agility and agile product owner concept.
 In particular there are four areas organizations have to implement:

-- Agile practices to be able to quickly adapt their products to the changing needs of customers
+- Agile product management practices to be able to quickly adapt their products to the changing needs of customers

 - Have organization processes that support the agile mindset and allow for flexible self managed teams that are close to their customers